 Address: 7000 Las Vegas Blvd N, Las Vegas, NV 89115

-Also known as The Diamond in the Desert, if you want to see racecars in Vegas, you need to head to the Las Vegas Motor Speedway.
-Other than NASCAR races, you can also take a guided tour of the speedway facility as well.
+Also known as The Diamond in the Desert, you must head to the Las Vegas Motor Speedway if you want to see racecars in Vegas.
+You can also take a guided tour of the speedway facility.

 It’s gone by a variety of different names through the years, but technically the speedway has been around since 1971.
-Besides races, the arena also hosts live events like concerts or things like the Electric Daisy Carnival and Red Bull Air Race World Championships.
+Besides the NASCAR races, the arena hosts live events like concerts or the Electric Daisy Carnival and Red Bull Air Race World Championships.

 Here is also where you’ll find one of the most exciting things to do in Las Vegas — The NASCAR Racing Experience.
 That’s right.
-You, too, could be a racecar driver, at least for a little while.
-And these aren’t just go-kart kinds of races either; you can drive an actual racecar against other racers on the track.
+You could also be a racecar driver, at least for a while.
+And these aren’t just go-kart races; you can drive an actual racecar against other racers on the track.